tinacms/tina.io/content/docs/index.md

 ## Tools for Managing Content

 Tina gives you the tools you need to manage content from the data source of your choosing.
-Read these docs to learn how to edit content the exact way you want.
+These docs will show you how to craft your ideal content editing experience.

 * **Editing Content:** [Creating Forms](/docs/forms), [Fields](/docs/fields),[ Custom Fields](/docs/fields/custom-fields), [Inline Editing](/docs/inline-editing), [Working with Inline Blocks](/guides//general/inline-blocks/overview)
 * **Creating Content:** Using Content Creators _(Coming Soon)_